College Factual by our College Data Analytics Team

 6th Most Popular In NC

-UNC Charlotte is a very large public university located in the large city of Charlotte.
+UNC Charlotte is a fairly large public university located in the city of Charlotte.
 A Best Colleges rank of #378 out of 2,217 colleges nationwide means UNC Charlotte is a great university overall.

-There were roughly 46 economics students who graduated with this degree at UNC Charlotte in the most recent year we have data available.
+There were approximately 42 economics students who graduated with this degree at UNC Charlotte in the most recent data year.

 More information about a degree in economics from University of North Carolina at Charlotte